-B. Hiring entities are responsible for providing notice to gig workers as required by subsection 100.030.A, in a form and manner sufficient to inform gig workers of their rights under this ordinance, regardless of whether the Agency has created and distributed this model notice.
-Hiring entities shall provide the notice of rights required by subsection 100.030.A in an electronic format that is readily accessible to the gig worker.
+B. Hiring entities shall provide the notice of rights required by subsection 100.030.A in an electronic format that is readily accessible to the gig worker.
 The notice of rights shall be made available to the gig worker via smartphone application or online web portal, in English and any language that the hiring entity knows or has reason to know is the primary language of the gig worker(s).